-Templates are the shortcut for all this drafting.
+Templates are a shortcut for all this drafting.
 Commercial templates are available, and they're easy to use if you're satisfied with the scale, curve, and turnout choices they offer.
 But it's not at all hard to make your own templates, as shown in the illustration on the opposite page.
 Then you'll have exactly the curves and turnouts you want for your layout in the scale you've chosen for your drawing.

 If your compass has a knife blade, it's easy to cut the required arcs in clear acetate or styrene.
 You can do almost as well by scoring with a second point in a compass, but the knife blade will make neater cuts.

-For the turnout template, use a hobby knife and just score and snap out the wedge across the straight edge of the template.
-The same template works for both right- and left-hand turnouts - just flip it over.
+For the turnout template, use a hobby knife and score and snap out the wedge across the straight edge of the template.
+The same template works for drawing both right- and left-hand turnouts - just flip it over.

-A deluxe set of track planning templates might include at least three curves: the minimum radius, the radius for the outer track on a twotrack curve, and a radius tighter than the minimum that you find acceptable for branch lines or industrial spurs.
+A deluxe set of track planning templates might include at least three curves: the minimum radius, the radius for the outer track on a two-track curve, and a radius tighter than the minimum that you find acceptable for branch lines or industrial spurs.
 Similarly, you can include templates for your minimum turnout and two or three larger sizes you can use to avoid potential S-curve trouble in crossovers or just to look nice.

-The methods explained here will help you lay smoothly flowing trackwork, like that of the Benton, N.M., yard leads on Eric Brooman's HO scale Utah Belt layout.
-Eric Brooman photo
+The methods explained here will help you lay smoothly flowing trackwork, like that of the Frankfort, Mich., yard ladders on Arnt Gerritsen's HO scale Ann Arbor layout.
+Matt Kosic photo